vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/guide.md

 ::: note

-Since searching is done in a Web Worker, setting options to function value is not supported.
+Since searching is done in a Web Worker, setting options to function-typed value is not supported.

 :::